 Groups of 10 or more, Privates and/or Buy-Outs Cancellation policy

 Please come prepared for your trip and read AP’s Essential Eligibility Criteria.
 Ascending Path, LLC reserves the right to deny program admission to any individual whom APLLC believes does not fulfill our Essential Eligibility Criteria and/or is not prepared physically, technically or psychologically for a program or to disqualify them from any portion of the trip.

-To book any Ascending Path trips we require pre-payment in full via check or a unique voucher number issued by an approved vendor to hold
+To book any Ascending Path trips we require pre-payment in full via check or a unique voucher number issued by an approved vendor to hold and confirm all reservations.

 If you are not a pre-approved vendor: ALL pre-booked trips will need to be pre-paid at time of booking.
 AP may invoice at the time of booking and a check will need to be received by AP within 30 days of invoice.
 Email us if you are not a pre-approved vendor so we may set up an account for multiple bookings or process a credit card payment for a one time booking.